learn-co-curriculum/phase-1-how-the-web-works/README.md

 understand some of these key concepts.

-In this lesson, we discussed some fundamental asepcts of the web, like the request-response cycle; URLs; HTTP verbs; and status codes.
+In this lesson, we discussed some fundamental aspects of the web, like the request-response cycle; URLs; HTTP verbs; and status codes.
 These are the rules of the internet.

 When building